Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric: Discussion

 In addition to developing NCO models based on this LCO framework, we are also actively exploring new solutions to the LCO model itself.
-This includes investigating alternative (non-rectangular, non-spherical) coordinate systems or retaining Berry's ``South-Pole Stereographic Projection'' coordinate system while utilizing non-uniform FT\cite{barnettParallelNonuniformFast2019} of type 2 (and 1) --- sampling non-uniform $\bar{k}_{\uprho}$ grid in 2D reciprocal space while uniformly sampling $\bar{\rho}$ grid in 2D real space to avoid solving transcendental equations.
+This includes investigating alternative (non-rectangular, non-spherical) coordinate systems or retaining Berry \& Dennis's ``South-Pole Stereographic Projection'' coordinate system while utilizing non-uniform FT\cite{barnettParallelNonuniformFast2019} of type 2 (and 1) --- sampling non-uniform $\bar{k}_{\uprho}$ grid in 2D reciprocal space while uniformly sampling $\bar{\rho}$ grid in 2D real space to avoid solving transcendental equations.

-As an advanced version of wave optics in isotropic free space --- an area older than crystal optics itself, crystal optics inherits all of its challenges and extensions.
-Examples include introducing the (Chriped) Z transform\cite{leuteneggerFastFocusField2006}, Bluestein algorithm\cite{huEfficientFullpathOptical2020a}, scaled angular spectrum\cite{heintzmannScalableAngularSpectrum2023}, and semi-analytical FT\cite{wangApplicationSemianalyticalFourier2019} into FCO, enabling adaptive field-of-view(FOV) or ROI scaling in real and reciprocal spaces as a function of propagation distance $z$, delaying the onset of aliasing errors, and reducing computational complexity in both time and space, all while satisfying the Nyquist sampling theorem.
+As an advanced version of linear (wave) optics(LO) in isotropic free space (culminating in classical FO in air or vacuum) --- an area older than CO itself (in fact, LO and CO have each developed for over 200 years), LFCO (together with the NFCO derived from it) inherits all of its challenges and extensions.
+Examples include introducing the (Chriped) Z transform\cite{leuteneggerFastFocusField2006}, Bluestein algorithm\cite{huEfficientFullpathOptical2020a}, scaled angular spectrum\cite{heintzmannScalableAngularSpectrum2023}, and semi-analytical FT\cite{wangApplicationSemianalyticalFourier2019} into (L/N)FCO, etc., enabling adaptive field-of-view(FOV) or region-of-interest(ROI) scaling in real and reciprocal spaces as a function of propagation distance $z$, delaying the onset of aliasing errors, and reducing computational complexity in both time and space, all while satisfying the sampling theorem.

-It is worth emphasizing that similar problem remains at the forefront of the intersection between mathematics and computer science, despite their seemingly simple appearance.
+It is worth emphasizing that similar problems remain at the forefront of the intersection between applied mathematics and computer science (i.e. numerical analysis).
 That is, achieving fast and accurate semi-numerical implementation to PDEs of highly oscillatory fields and their integral solutions, even in the one-dimensional ordinary differential case, remains a relentless challenge and an enduring pursuit\cite{agocsAdaptiveSpectralMethod2024}.